1

 flat space which is infinite and otherwise empty.
 It has a center and

 light speed.
-His explanation of gravity was elaborate and
+Milne's explanation of gravity was elaborate and

 unconvincing.
 For instance, his universe has an infinite number of